 Fall, Spring, Summer.
-1 credit.
-Fall: W. K. Kellogg Biological Station.
-Spring: W. K. Kellogg Biological Station.
-Summer: W. K. Kellogg Biological Station.
+1 to 3 credits.
 A student may earn a maximum of 3 credits in all enrollments for this course.
-P: Completion of Tier I Writing Requirement R: Approval of college; application required.
+P: Completion of Tier I Writing Requirement R: Open to sophomores or juniors or seniors in the College of Natural Science.
+Approval of college; application required.
+Not open to students with credit in NSC 497.